eugeniop/itinerariumlatinum/public/posts/basics.md

 | **Justice**      | *iustitia*     | justice, righteousness | Related to fairness or the law                  |
 | **Library**      | *liber*        | book                   | A place of books                                |

 So, while finding people casually talking in Latin might be hard to find (unless you are in the Vatican), you will be using Latin even if you don't want to.
+It is both fun and interesting to understand etymology (the origin of words).
+It gives a better understanding of the intent of the concepts the words try to encapsulate.

 ## Structure of sentences